All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Mental Health and Eating Disorders

 Your physician will screen for eating disorders before prescribing.
-GLP-1 medications are not appropriate for individuals with active anorexia or bulimia.
+GLP-1 medications aren't appropriate for individuals with active anorexia or bulimia.
 For young adults with binge eating disorder, the appetite-reducing effects may actually help, but treatment should be coordinated with mental health care.

 ADHD Medication Interactions